Community/Group Tours & activities

 If you would like to book a tour at either museum please complete the group booking form.

 The George Marshall Medical Museum offers a unique insight into the developments in medicine and health care over the past 250 years.
 There is a particular focus on Worcester and Worcestershire, and booking a tour includes free time so that individuals can find their own interests in the gallery.

-Tours can be booked during our normal opening times (Monday to Friday 9-4pm), or can be arranged for outside of those times for a small fee.
+Tours can be booked during our normal opening times (Monday to Friday 9-4pm) and can also be arranged for outside of those times.